Subgroups generated by two Dehn twists on a nonorientable surface: Curves in the neighborhood of

 then

-where each of the three sets on the right hand side consists of $I(a,b)$ disjoint disks corresponding to intersection points of $a$ and $b$ (Figure~\ref{r03a}).
+where each three sets on the right hand side consist of $I(a,b)$ disks with disjoint interiors.
+These disks correspond to the intersection points of $a$ and $b$ (Figure~\ref{r03a}).

-We will think of these disks as of rectangles with two opposite sides parallel to $a$, and two other parallel to $b$.
-Observe that rectangles in $N_{a\bez b}$ and $N_{b\bez a}$ are in one-to-one correspondence with segments of $a$ and $b$ respectively.
+We consider these disks as rectangles with two opposite sides parallel to $a$ and the other two parallel to $b$.
+The rectangles in $N_{a\bez b}$ and $N_{b\bez a}$ have a one-to-one correspondence with the segments of $a$ and $b$, respectively.